 Shlomit Branski, M.S.W, has been working with residential care of youth at risk in Israel over 20 years, for the last 10 years, she has been managing the social workers, psychologists, and therapists team.
 She conducts training groups of staff members at residential care facilities and counseling social workers at various institutes.
 She studied TCI in 2004 and since then has instructed TCI trainings and serves in the Israeli TCI steering committee as the liaison between the committee and the institutes that use TCI.
 She joined the TCI Instructor team in 2016.

-Debra Bunce, Ph.D., is the Director Clinical Practices at Spurwink Services, a large non-profit human services agency serving youth, adults, and families in Portland Maine.
+Debra Bunce, Ph.D., is a child clinical psychologist and works at one of Boston Child Study Center's (BCSC) satellite sites in Portland Maine.
+BCSC is a group therapy practice.
+Debra provides individual, family, and group therapy.
+Debra also consults with agencies using the Attachment, Self-Regulation, and Competency (ARC) model to support their clinical practice.
 Debra began her career as a childcare worker in residential treatment in 1992.
-She shifted to graduate school and was awarded her PhD in Child Clinical Psychology in 1999.
-She spent the first part of her professional career primarily engaged in psychological testing, individual and family therapy, and clinician training.
-In 2011, She moved into her current role providing clinical support, guidance, and training to Spuwink’s children’s residential programs and schools all located within a couple hours of Portland.
-In this role, Debra has also overseen the development and implementation of Spurwink’s clinical model, which is grounded in CARE principles and practices.
-Debra has been a CARE educator since 2012 and was very pleased to join RCCP’s consultant team in 2017, providing education and technical assistance to new CARE agencies while continuing to develop and improve on CARE practices at Spurwink.
+She shifted to graduate school and earned her PhD in Child Clinical Psychology in 1999.
+Debra then worked for 20 years at Spurwink Services, a large non-profit human services agency serving youth, adults, and families in Portland Maine.
+She initially was providing psychological testing, individual and family therapy, and clinician training.
+In 2011, she moved into the Director of Clinical Practices role.
+Within that role, she provided clinical support, guidance, and training to Spurwink’s children’s residential programs and schools all located within a couple hours of Portland.
+Debra also oversaw the development and implementation of Spurwink’s clinical model, which is grounded in CARE principles and practices.
+Debra has been a CARE educator since 2012 and was very pleased to join RCCP’s consultant team in 2017, providing education and technical assistance to new CARE agencies.

 Yeshaya Corrick, B.E.D., has 17 years of professional experience in various therapeutic settings as a childcare worker and coordinator.
 He is one of the leading team which brought the TCI system to Israel in 2003 and is a member of the national steering committee for TCI.
 He currently works as a supervisor, mentoring and training educational staff and families, mainly in schools and facilities, which specialize in emotional and behavioral disorders.

-Rachelle Dunahee, began her career with neurodiverse youth in the education setting in 2005.
+Rachelle Dunahee began her career with neurodiverse youth in the education setting in 2005.
 After ten years in the classroom, she transitioned her work into a Severe and Profound Neurodiverse Residential Treatment program as the Program Manager.
 She developed a program and team that would specifically serve these youth that lived in out of home care.
 In 2016, her agency began implementing TCI and CARE, and she became a TCI Trainer and CARE Educator.
 Rachelle was also the Chair of CARE Implementation committee and served on the agency's TCI Implementation committee.
 With TCI and CARE as the driving model for caring for youth, Rachelle and her team utilized developmental relationships to create a trauma-informed program with family involvement, developmentally appropriate and competence centered practice, and an ecologically thriving therapeutic milieu as top priorities.
-In 2022, Rachelle achieved Professional Certification as a TCI trainer, and in 2023 she officially joined the RCCP as a TCI Instructor with hopes/plans to join the CARE team as well.
+In 2022, Rachelle achieved Professional Certification as a TCI trainer, and in 2023 she officially joined the RCCP as a TCI Instructor and CARE implementer.

 Alexandria Gravenall, B. H.S., has been working in the community sector for 11 years and in the out of home care sector for 10 years, in both the fostering and residential services.
-Transitiioned into a training position in 2020 years ago and currently assist with providing training to services across Queensland, Australia.
+Transitioned into a training position in 2020 and currently assists with providing training to services across Queensland, Australia.
 Alex is interested in the areas of youth mental health, and domestic and family violence.

 Jack C. Holden, Ph.D., has been an instructor and project consultant with Cornell University’s RCCP for over 30 years.
 Dr. Holden earned a Ph.D. in Education, specializing in Adult Learning and has presented workshops and research nationally and internationally and has authored, Developing Competent Crisis Intervention Training, and co-authored a chapter, Preventive Responses to Disruptive and High-Risk Behaviours, in the book International Perspectives on Inclusive Education.
 Dr. Holden has co-authored several training manuals including Therapeutic Crisis Intervention for Schools, (TCIS) and published in the Journal of Child and Youth Care Work, and Journal of National Staff Development and Training Association.